icmsamet/PhotonFusionCase-CarGame/README.md

 March - 2025

-# Online Racing Game Prototype
+# PhotonFusionCase-CarGame

-This prototype was developed over 1.5 days, leveraging my previous knowledge of Photon PUN and working with Unity 6 and Photon Fusion 2.
+This case was developed over 1.5 days, leveraging my previous knowledge of Photon PUN and working with Unity 6 and Photon Fusion 2.
 It showcases the core mechanics of a multiplayer car racing game, utilizing Photon Fusion 2 for smooth online gameplay.
 The goal is to create a foundation for further feature additions and gameplay improvements in the future.